kuba1302/ticket-upgrade-prediction/README.md

 #### Files prepared during 24h of the Hackathon are stored in [archive](https://github.com/kuba1302/ticket-upgrade-prediction/tree/main/archive).

 This project is currently being rewritten in order to make it usefull in future competitions.
 Furthermore, an attempt will be made to publish it in a scientific journal.
+New code is stored in [/ticket_upgrade_prediction](https://github.com/kuba1302/ticket-upgrade-prediction/tree/update-readme/ticket_upgrade_prediction).